wanyu-lin/blog/content/posts/blog6.md

 - Songs
 ---

-「Sleepyhead」 is a song that I am very fond of.
+「Sleepyhead」is a song that I am very fond of.

 It is from Galen Crew's 「Acoustic Daydreams」released in 2012.